sonic-net/SONiC/doc/macsec/MACsec_hld.md

 |                  200 |                                            981 |                                     4-6 |
 |                 2000 |                                          23292 |                                    9-13 |

-According to above experiments, the solution, *an interface to a wpa_supplicant*, will be chosen, because :
+Although to use solution, one wpa_supplicant to multiple interfaces, take less memory, SONiC MACsec will choose solution two, One wpa_supplicant to one interfaces.
+Because:

-1. the physical port number of a switch usually doesn't exceed 200
+1. The number of interfaces of a switch often doesn't exceed 200, the memory usage isn't insensitive to the switch.
-2. only one MACsec interface will be imposed on one physical port for the SONiC's requirement
-3. the solution one uses less memory than the solution two.
+2. To use multiple wpa_supplicant instances can improve the robustness

 #### 3.4.3 SONiC MACsec Plugin